andre-nguyen/utiasASRL.github.io/_pages/vtr3.md

 # Installation
 <!-- ====== -->
-Please follow the [Installation Guide](https://github.com/utiasASRL/vtr3/wiki/Installation-Guide) to install VT&R 3 and it's dependicies.
+Please follow the [Installation Guide](https://github.com/utiasASRL/vtr3/wiki/Installation-Guide) to install VT&R3 and its dependencies.

 # Demonstration for Online VT&R3
 <!-- ====== -->
-Please see the following tutorial on how to run online VT&R3 on Grizzly robot.
+Please see the following tutorial on how to run VT&R3 onlineon Grizzly robot.
 This tutorial gives basic info on how to use the UI to teach and repeat a path.
 More info on how to launch VT&R3 can be found on this [Wiki page](https://github.com/utiasASRL/vtr3/wiki/Installation-Guide).
 (insert Jordy's video here)
 <iframe width="560" height="315" src="https://www.youtube.com/embed/qM8b89Jftv4" frameborder="0" allowfullscreen></iframe>